thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

         * Lots of FUN!!
       title: What's included
-    - dropdownContent: |-
+    - dropdownContent: >-
         This really depends on what you want from your experience but;

-        * A sense of fun (essential)
+        * A sense of fun, smiles and good vibes (essential)

         * Swimmers and towel (if you plan to swim)

         * Sunglasses, sunscreen

         * Jacket for cooler days

         * Shoes that you can slip off

         * Perhaps some decorations or mementos for the bride

-        * Food and drink/non-breakable cups etc if BYO
+        * Food, drinks and non-breakable cups etc (unless you want us to organise the catering for you).
       title: What to Bring
     - dropdownContent: >-
         So you've decided you want a boat party...now time to plan it!